BHIMAVARAPU-MANOJ-KUMAR/Event-Management-System-GyanGrove-Backend-Intern-Assignment/README.md

 - **Scalability**: Explore horizontal scaling options for handling increased loads.
 - **Spring Batch Processing**: To further implement the data processing by using Springs Batch Processors.
 - **At present, when the User tries to access the Events Finder API, he/she should type the page and size in the API Query Parameters.
 This makes the User Weird.
 Needs to further Imporve the API Events Finder.**
+- **Spring Boot Starter Actuator**: To Implement **Spring Boot Actuator**, it adds several **production grade** service to the Application.
+It mainly exposes operational information about the running application -- health, metrics, info, dump, env, etc.
+- **Spring Boot Starter Security**: To Implement **Spring Security** Authentication and Authorization, Role based access management, etc to the Application, hence only the events finder API is accessible to the public & CSV import, export & create new events API's are accessible to the System Administrator.

 ## Contribution
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.